zellwk/zellwk.com/src/posts/2021-03-10-understanding-github-actions.md

 Note: Workflows and actions mean the same thing here — I guess Github use the term Workflows because having the term "actions" everywhere makes things confusing.

 If you click into the workflow that ran, you'll see a summary of what happened.
-This is is where your `job` and action file name shows up.
+This is where your `job` and action file name shows up.

 <figure role="figure">
   <img src="/images/2021/understanding-github-actions/action-job-and-file-name.png" alt="job and action file name">